Freakwill/pyrimidine/paper/paper.md

 As is well-known, ther are wo fundamental concepts in GAs: individuals( or chromosomes) and populations.

 In a typical Python implementation, populations are initially defined as lists of individuals, with each individual representing a chromosome composed of a list of genes.
-Creating an individual can be achieved utilizing either the standard library's `array` or the widely-used third-party library `numpy`[11].
+Creating an individual can be achieved utilizing either the standard library's `array` or the widely-used third-party library `numpy`[@numpy].
 Following this, evolutionary operators are defined and applied to these structures.

 Our design concept transcends the ordinary and embraces a higher level of extensibility.
 We term this innovative approach "algebra-inspired Programming."
 It should not be confused with so-called algebraic programming, but it draws inspiration from its underlying principles.